-U-Conn.’s Azzi Fudd handling NCAA spotlight with ‘sweet, smiley face'
+U-Conn.’s Azzi Fudd handling NCAA spotlight with ‘sweet, smiley face’

 And she did, Scribner recalled, revealing a ruthless competitive fire belying an otherwise gracious temperament that made Fudd, one year later, the most coveted high school recruit in the country, beloved among her teammates.

-The native of Arlington, Va., has ascended into the starting lineup this season for the second-seeded Huskies (27-5), who face No. 3 seed Indiana (24-8) Saturday afternoon in the NCAA tournament’s round of 16 in the Bridgeport Region.
+The native of Arlington, Va., has ascended into the starting lineup this season for the second-seeded Huskies (27-5), who face No. 3 seed Indiana (24-8) on Saturday afternoon in the NCAA tournament’s round of 16 in the Bridgeport Region.

-The freshman left quite the imprint in pushing Connecticut to an NCAA record 28th straight regional semifinal, scoring seven points during the fourth quarter, including a pair of foul shots in the closing seconds, to spark a 52-47 win against No. 7 seed Central Florida.
+The freshman left quite the imprint in pushing Connecticut to an NCAA record 28th straight region semifinal, scoring seven points during the fourth quarter, including a pair of foul shots in the closing seconds, to spark a 52-47 win against No. 7 seed Central Florida.

 “There’s not a lot of freshmen that the team is anxious to give the ball to with 10 seconds left to go make free throws,” Huskies Coach Geno Auriemma said.
 “And there’s not many freshmen that are anxious to go get it.
 Trust me, I’ve coached both.
 I know which ones run away, and I know which ones want the ball.
-The fact that that kid ran to the ball right away, and we all knew enough to give it to her, she’s not going to play like a freshman.”
+The fact that that kid ran to the ball right away and we all knew enough to give it to her, she’s not going to play like a freshman.”

-Fudd also connected on a three-pointer early in the fourth quarter that provided the Huskies with an 11-point lead, harking back to innumerable moments in her high school career when St. John’s, in need of a basket or any other winning play, turned to one of the most decorated players of all-time to emerge from the national capital region.
+Fudd also connected on a three-pointer early in the fourth quarter that provided the Huskies with an 11-point lead, harking back to innumerable moments in her high school career when St. John’s, in need of a basket or any other winning play, turned to one of the most decorated players ever to emerge from the D.C. area.

-Before she became the highest profile recruit from the DMV to play for the preeminent college program in the country, Fudd directed the Cadets to consecutive championships in the WCAC, considered perhaps the premier high school girls’ basketball league in the country, as a freshman and sophomore.
+Before she became the highest profile recruit from the DMV to play for the preeminent college program in the country, Fudd directed the Cadets to consecutive championships in the Washington Catholic Athletic Conference, considered perhaps the premier high school girls’ basketball league in the country, as a freshman and sophomore.

 The Cadets lost in the WCAC semifinals when Fudd was injured as a junior, and the coronavirus pandemic scrapped her senior year.

-Still, she ended her high school career as a two-time Washington Post All-Met Player of the Year, a three-time Gatorade D.C. player of the year and the Gatorade national player of the year in 2019, becoming the first sophomore to do so.
+Still, she ended her high school career as a two-time Washington Post All-Met Player of the Year, a three-time Gatorade D.C. player of the year and the Gatorade national player of the year in 2019, becoming the first sophomore to earn that honor.

 “She was so unfazed by all of it,” Scribner said.
 “She’s handled it; I mean all of the pressure and all of the attention and all of everything that came in high school, you couldn’t tell.
 She was just a great kid with a sweet, smiley face.
 She was a great teammate with an excellent personality and sense of humor.”